A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps

 Summarizing, the existing positive results in the literature for parameterizations and/or relaxations of the \textsc{Directed Disjoint Paths} problem in {\sl general digraphs} are quite scarce.

 \textbf{Our approach, results, and techniques.} In this article, we propose another congestion metric for \textsc{DDP}.
 In contrast to the usual relaxations discussed above, which focus on a \textsl{local} congestion metric that applies to every vertex, our approach considers, on top of local congestion, a \textsl{global} congestion metric: we want to keep control of how many vertices (a global metric) appear in ``too many'' paths (a local metric) of the solution.
 That is, we want the paths to be such that ``most'' vertices of the graph do not occur in too many paths, while allowing for any congestion in the remaining vertices.
-In the particular case where we do not allow for local congestion, we want the paths to be pairwise vertex-disjoint not in the whole graph, but in a large enough set of vertices; this is why we call such paths ``disjoint enough''.
+In the particular case where we do not allow for local congestion, we want the paths to be pairwise vertex-disjoint not in the whole graph, but in an unspecified part of size prescribed by a parameter; this is why we call such paths ``disjoint enough''.